Fredrikstad FK: History

 In the 1930s, the club also had an active bandy department.

-During the German occupation no organised football took place, as a result of all athletes going on strike in support of the resistance.
+During the German occupation no organized football took place, as a result of all athletes going on strike in support of the resistance.
 After the war football was more popular than ever, and Fredrikstad set another attendance record against Sarpsborg in the semifinal of the 1945 Norwegian Cup.
 There was, however, little success on the pitch.
-FFK reached three cup finals in four years, but lost all of them.
-The break came in 1949, when FFK won their third league title.
+FFK reached three cup finals in four years but lost all of them.
+The break came in 1949 when FFK won its third league title.

 The 1950s and 1960s were highly successful years for FFK.
 The club secured the league title six times – back to back in 1950–51 and 1951–52 – and finished in second place seven times.
 The Norwegian Cup was won four times.
 In 1957, a new milestone was achieved when FFK won their second double.
 As league champions in 1960, Fredrikstad entered the European Cup as the first team from Norway, sensationally defeating Ajax 4–3 at home and drawing 0–0 in Amsterdam, in the first round.

 The town of Fredrikstad was in many ways an economic powerhouse in Norway in the previous century, first as a major supplier of machinery to the timber industry and then as a center of shipbuilding activities.
 At one point the shipyard in Fredrikstad was the largest in Scandinavia.
-It has been said that there was always an air of optimism surrounding the town and its inhabitants, and it was certainly reflected in FFK's playful and relaxed style of football, by many regarded as the most entertaining in the country.
+It has been said that there was always an air of optimism surrounding the town and its inhabitants, and it was certainly reflected in FFK's playful and relaxed style of football, which many regarded as the most entertaining in the country.
 The club's first cup triumph in '32 even made Jørgen Juve, a legend in Norwegian football, state: "This is how football is supposed to be played."

 Perhaps it was because of this relaxed atmosphere that the club was so successful, and also why it eventually fell into decline.
-After years of glory the club was becoming conservative, although they would not admit it themselves.
+After years of glory, the club was becoming conservative, although they would not admit it themselves.
 Other clubs were increasingly turning to professionalism, while players from FFK still played football in addition to having normal jobs.
-Training regimes were becoming more rigorous than before, but in Fredrikstad they felt that training more than twice a week would ruin the joy of playing football.
-There is also the sentiment that, in light of the club's formidable history, newer generations of FFK-players were given too much responsibility, folding to the pressure again and again whenever things were starting to look brighter.
+Training regimes were becoming more rigorous than before, but in Fredrikstad, they felt that training more than twice a week would ruin the joy of playing football.
+There is also the sentiment that, in light of the club's formidable history, newer generations of FFK players were given too much responsibility, folding to the pressure again and again whenever things were starting to look brighter.